Gkicks/chuckles-comedy-club/README.md

   * Solution - With help from Tutor Support I found there was a / in front of asset, in my filepath, that shouldn’t have been there.
 This was removed
 * The audio elements were playing over each other
   * Solution – I copied JavaScript code from the website <https://stackoverflow.com/questions/19790506/multiple-audio-html-auto-stop-other-when-current-is-playing-with-javascript>
+* On the advice of my mentor I combined the original find us and opening hours nav links into one nav link (club info).
+This was to improve the user experience as there were two links going to the same part of the page.
+During testing following this I found the links to the club info section didn't work when navigating from the what's on and sign up pages
+  * Solution - I hadn't added the index.html to the beginning of the href.
+I added this to both and the navigation worked

 ### Unresolved Bugs